-If you do not see this menu, hold down the Freeze button on the remote control for about ten seconds or until the menu appears.
+If you do not see this menu, hold down the Freeze button on the remote control for five seconds until the menu appears.

 - 1. To prevent unauthorized use of the projector, select Power On Protection, press Enter, select On, press Enter again, and press Esc. - 2.
 To prevent changes to the User's Logo screen or related display settings, select User's Logo Protection, press Enter, select On, press Enter again, and press Esc. - 3.
-To prevent changes to network settings, select Network Protection, press Enter, select On, press Enter again, and press Esc. - 4.
-To prevent changes to the projector's time or schedule settings, select Time/Schedule Protection, press Enter, select On, press Enter again, and press Esc.
+To prevent changes to network settings, select Network Protection, press Enter, select On, press Enter again, and press Esc.